What is a business loan?

 Our eligibility criteria are simple – you can apply for a loan as long as your business:

-- has been operating for three years or longer
+- has been operating for two years or longer

 - and has an annual turnover of £70,000 or more